 (b) Off-Vehicle Charging Hybrid Electric Vehicles (OVC-HEVs) powered by electricity and any of the fuels mentioned in point (a).

 5.11.2.
+This paragraph is only applicable for Level 1B

+The manufacturer shall ensure that the following vehicles are equipped with a device for determining, storing and making available data on the quantity of fuel and/or electric energy used for the operation of the vehicle:

+(a) pure ICE and Not-Off-Vehicle Charging Hybrid Electric vehicles (NOVC-HEVs) powered exclusively by mineral diesel, biodiesel, petrol, ethanol or any combination of these fuels;

+(b) Off-Vehicle Charging Hybrid Electric Vehicles (OVC-HEVs) powered by electricity and any of the fuels mentioned in point (a).

+(c) NOVC-FCHV, PEV, CNG, LNG,,,,,

+5.11.3.
 The device for monitoring the consumption of fuel and/or electric energy shall comply with the requirements laid down in Appendix 5.

 6. Specifications and tests